Rhythm, Love and Mischief

-Rhythm, Love and Mischief (Ritmo, amor y picardía) is an 1955 Argentine musical (tango) comedy film directed by Enrique Carreras and written by Manuel Barberá.
+Rhythm, Love and Mischief (Ritmo, amor y picardía) is a 1955 Argentine tango comedy film of the classical era of Argentine cinema, directed by Enrique Carreras and written by Manuel Barberá.
 It stars Alberto Castillo, Amelita Vargas, Alfredo Barbieri and Francisco Álvarez and was released on 2 March 1958.

 Plot

 A cantankerous father changes his character when a young man who marries one of his daughters revolutionises the household.